oscarlagatta/ag-grid-demo-01/app/docs/README.md

 3. Consider auto-timeout mechanisms for stuck transactions
 4. Monitor correlation between volume and performance

-This formatted version makes it much easier to spot trends, outliers, and performance issues in your payment transaction data!
+This formatted version makes it much easier to spot trends, outliers, and performance issues in the payment transaction data!

 More Calculations and corrected insights: